-PESTLE Analysis of Trader Joe’s analyses the brand on its business tactics.
-Trader Joe’s PESTLE Analysis examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
+Trader Joe’s PESTLE Analysis assesses the brand on its business tactics across various parameters.
+PESTLE Analysis of Trader Joe’s examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
 The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.

-PESTLE analysis is a framework which is imperative for companies such as Trader Joe’s, as it helps to understand market dynamics & improve its business continuously.
+PESTLE analysis is a framework which is imperative for companies such as Trader Joe’s, as it helps them to better understand market dynamics & improve their business continuously.
 PESTLE analysis is also referred to as PESTEL analysis.

 Let us start the Trader Joe’s PESTLE Analysis:

 The political factors in the Trader Joe’s PESTLE Analysis can be explained as follows:

 Trader Joe’s is an American grocery stores chain and is spread over 42 states and has over 500 stores in the US.
 The chain is subject to income tax laws in the US.
 Any change in the laws, such as increase in tax or more regulations could have a material impact in the financial performance of the business.
 For example, the US government passed the Tax Cuts and Jobs Act in 2017.
 This law made significant changes in the taxation policy applicable on US companies.
 There are certain aspects of the Act, for which more clarity is awaited from the tax authority.
 While the company has made its own estimates, it may have to make changes in due accordance with the law.
 Moreover, the company is subject to domestic audits.
 Also, it faces the risk of retrospective or prospective taxation due changes in law.
 This may result in the company paying more tax than estimated, affecting its profitability.